Vincit/multi-user-test-runner/README.md

 ## Ignoring a Test Method for Specific User Definitions

-It is possible to run certain test methods with only specific user definitions by adding `@RunWithUsers` annotation to the test method.
+It is possible to run certain test methods with only specific user definitions by adding `@RunWithUsers` or `@IgnoreForUsers` annotation to the test method.

 ```java
 @RunWithUsers(producers = {"role:ROLE_ADMIN", "role:ROLE_USER"},